Ultima (series): Reception

 In 1996, Next Generation ranked the Ultima series as collectively the 55th top game of all time, commenting that, "While the graphics and playing style change with the technological leaps of the day, [it] has been the most consistent source of roleplaying excitement in history."
 In 1999, Next Generation listed the Ultima series as number 18 on their "Top 50 Games of All Time", commenting that, "Most PC RPGs are about hacking and slashing through anything that moves, usually while crawling through a dungeon.
 The Ultima series, however, has always been firmly grounded in a world where a character's virtues are as important as their armor class in determining success."
-In 2000, Britannia was included in GameSpot's list of the ten best game worlds, called "the oldest and one of the most historically rich gameworlds."Ultima: Runes of Virtue (1991) is Garriott's favorite console-based Ultima.
+In 2000, Britannia was included in GameSpot's list of the ten best game worlds, called "the oldest and one of the most historically rich gameworlds."

 Impact and legacy

 Many innovations of the early Ultimas – in particular Ultima III: Exodus (1983) – eventually became standard among later RPGs, such as the use of tiled graphics and party-based combat, its mix of fantasy and science-fiction elements, and the introduction of time travel as a plot device.
 In turn, some of these elements were inspired by Wizardry, specifically the party-based combat.
 Exodus was also revolutionary in its use of a written narrative to convey a larger story than the typically minimal plots that were common at the time.
 Most video games – including Garriott's own Ultima I and II and Akalabeth – tended to focus primarily on things like combat without venturing much further.
 In addition, Garriott would introduce in Ultima IV a theme that would persist throughout later Ultimas – a system of chivalry and code of conduct in which the player, or "Avatar", is tested periodically (in both obvious and unseen ways) and judged according to his or her actions.
-This system of morals and ethics was unique, in that in other video games players could for the most part act and do as they wished without having to consider the consequences of their actions.Ultima III would go on to be released for many other platforms and influence the development of such RPGs as Excalibur and Dragon Quest; and many consider the game to be the first modern CRPG.
+This system of morals and ethics was unique, in that in other video games players could for the most part act and do as they wished without having to consider the consequences of their actions.

+Ultima III would go on to be released for many other platforms and influenced the development of such RPGs as Excalibur, The Legend of Zelda and Dragon Quest; and many consider the game to be the first modern computer role-playing game.

 On June 30, 2020, Garriott said he was turned down by EA for any attempts to revive or remaster the Ultima series.